 - Situations of conflict, post-conflict and displacement may exacerbate existing violence, such as by intimate partners, as well as and non-partner sexual violence, and may also lead to new forms of violence against women.

-PAHO/WHO has a long history of working to improve prevention and response to violence against women and violence against children.
+PAHO/WHO has a long history of working to improve prevention and response to violence against women and girls.

 Below are four priority areas for violence prevention in the region:

-- Improving the scope, quality, dissemination, and use of data on violence against women and violence against children for evidence-based policy and programming.
+- Improving the scope, quality, dissemination, and use of data on violence against women and girls for evidence-based policy and programming.

-- Strengthening capacity for preventing violence against women and children.
+- Strengthening capacity for preventing violence against women and girls.

-- Improving the health sector response to violence against women and violence against children.
+- Improving the health sector response to violence against women and girls.

-- Supporting the development and revision of national policies and plans on violence prevention and response including specific policies and plans for addressing violence against women.
+- Supporting the development and revision of national policies and plans on violence prevention and response including specific policies and plans for addressing violence against women and girls.